-- Refer to the Structure Assembly page to determine how many column/beam assemblies are required for this booth, and to identify the specific part numbers. - Refer to the Plan View on the Overall Assembly page to determine the placement of each column/beam assembly relative to the overall booth layout. - Refer to the General Structural Notes page for details on anchoring the columns to the floor.
+- Refer to the appropriate Structure Assembly page to determine how many column/beam assemblies of that type are required for this booth, and to identify the specific part numbers. - Refer to the Plan View on the Plan View on the Overall Assembly page to determine the placement of each column/beam assembly relative to the overall booth layout.